generalelectrix/rust-osc/README.md

 ADT for representing all the different classes of Osc arguments and messages as two enum types with variants.

-This was compiled and tested under Rust 1.3.0 nightly as of July 14, 2015.
+This was compiled and tested under Rust 1.6 stable as of February 2016.

 To compile the examples, compile src/osc-lib.rs into a library and tell the compiler to link to it.